Do I Deserve the Things I Have?

 I spent years digging into monetary issues, macroeconomics, financial markets of the past, reading books methodically, and across many different fields.
 Even now, earning my living as a professional writer and editor, I resort to dictionaries, thesauruses, and style guides on a daily basis.
 I learn something every day.

 Regardless of the benefits entailed on me by biology, Lady Fortuna, or caring and loving parents, I did those things.
 Could anybody in my situation have done those things?
 Perhaps.
-But do I really not deserve the spoils of what I did, Mr. Sandel and the rest of you?
+But do I really not deserve the spoils of what I did, Mr. Sandel et. al?